Import to Belgium: VAT Rules

 Products imported by foreign companies are sold to Belgian companies (B2B): The reverse charge system must be used (article 51 paragraph 2 5° of the Belgian VAT code), which means that the VAT is due by the co-contractor (the buyer who is established in Belgium).
 If you sell the entire imported product with the above mentioned system, you are still entitled to a refund of the import VAT paid.
 To do so, you should either file a VAT return in Belgium or apply via the VAT-refund system.

 - The imported goods are moved to another EU Member State (Intra-Community supply): the goods leave Belgium exempt from VAT, provided that the requirements for intra-Community supplies are met, you are entitled to a refund of the VAT paid on the import.
 To do so, you must file a VAT return in Belgium.
+For ICS transactions you might also need to submit Intrastat in Belgium, after reaching the dispatches annual threshold.

 - The imported products are being sold online to customers in the EU and OSS procedure is being used: In this case, you are paying the VAT in the OSS procedure so are entitled to the Import VAT refund in Belgium.
 You do it by submitting the VAT return in Belgium.